dusrdev/Spawn/README.md

 * **spawn Remove [id/alias] [maxDistance/debug]** - this will remove the item by id or alias, maxDistance will be defaulted to 5 if left out, if instead you ask for "debug", it will log all items at all distances and location but not remove them.
 * **spawn RemoveConstructions [maxDistance]** - this removes all constructions placed within the distance.
 * **spawn CompleteConstructions** - this will complete all started constructions.
-* **spawn RestoreSpecialItems** - this will attempt to restore the properties of the special items it can find in the backpack, Other items with the same id will also be granted the same properties.
+* **spawn RestoreSpecialItems [true/false]** - this will attempt to restore the properties of the special items it can find in the backpack, Other items with the same id will also be granted the same properties.
 So either use other items for regular things, or spawn and destroy the special items according to usage.
+Specifying `true` will make the mod remember the setting and load it automatically.
+Setting it to `false` will make the mod forget.
+* **spawn LighterBackpack [true/false]** - this will make the backpack maximum weight 999, same as last command, specifying `true/false` will make the mod `remember/forget`.

 ### Special Items